Thursday, 22 November 2018

 ---

-And here are some versions of Liti Kjersti.
-You can see that many artists have recorded versions of this song.
-Here is a selection.
-You will see that some have recorded versions of both Liti Kjersti and Margit Hjukse:
+And here are some versions of the Norwegian ballad Liti Kjersti.
+Many artists have recorded versions of this song.
+As you can see, some have recorded versions of both Liti Kjersti and Margit Hjukse:

 Liti Kjersti by Arve Moen Bergset is on the same album as mentioned above ...
 Arvesølv!